lucasheriques/brain/🖥️ Software Engineering/LLMs/Prompt Engineering for Devs/Introduction.md

 if a modal is making reasoning errors by rushing to an incorrect conclusion, you should try reframing the query to request a chain or a series of relevant reasoning before the model provides its final answer.

-Another way to think about this is that if you give a model a task that's
+Another way to think about this is that if you give a model a task that's too complex for it to do in a short amount of time or in a small number of words, it may make up a guess which is likely to be incorrect.
+And you know, this would happen for a person too.
+If you ask someone to complete a complex math question without time to work out

 #### Tactic 1: Specify the steps required to complete a task